W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 > “Simple, static, and blog-aware.”

-From where I'm sitting it has a been dream tool, for creating an incredibly fast, static website without the clutter.
-Precisely, the reason I built my this site using Jekyll.
+From where I'm sitting it has been a dream tool, for creating an incredibly fast, static website without the clutter.
+Precisely, the reason I built this site using Jekyll.
 I've been on Jekyll for almost five years now so I wanted to write this short piece to illustrate some of the main benefits I have reaped over the last few years and specifically from a designers point of view.

 #### What do you need to know in order to "play nice" with Jekyll
 Here's a few things to consider before you plough head-first into Jekyll.
 Not saying there's anything wrong with doing that...after all, that's how I got started.